ayim84/news-scraper/README.md

 # Deadspin Scraper

 Deadspin Scraper is a full stack application that scrapes articles from Deadspin.com and stores their information in a MongoDB.
-See the deployed site at: [https://aqueous-ocean-25661.herokuapp.com/].
+See the deployed site [here](https://aqueous-ocean-25661.herokuapp.com/).

 Click on the "Get Articles" button to scrape the newest articles from Deadspin.com which will be added to the end of the list.